CAMI-challenge/firstchallenge_evaluation/binning/README.md

 *Performance metrics across ranks for the HC data set, with smallest predicted bins summing up to 1% of entire data set removed*

-Conclusion:
+The performances of the HC data set were similar to those for the MC data set.

-Which tools return very precise bins, with few sequences of other taxa included?
+####Which tools return very precise bins, with few sequences of other taxa included?
+For all data sets, taxator-tk returned few, but very precise assignments, if removing low abundance predicted bins, down to the genus level.

-Conclusion:

-•Which tools have high recall (very sensitive)?
+####Which tools have high recall (very sensitive), also fo low abundance taxa?
 Good for screening for pathogens, in diagnostic settings, or for ancient metagenomics studies of human diseases.
--Which tools have high recall for low abundant taxa?
-Conclusion:
+PhyloPythiaS+ and Kraken had the highest average recall, also with many low abundance bins included across all data sets.

 ####Which tools are good for reconstructing taxon bins for genomes from novel species, genera, family (deep-branchers).